devuo/gotestoutline/README.md

 # gotestoutline

-CLI tool that outputs a go test file outline.
+CLI tool that outputs tests and subtests outline of a go test file in JSON format.